How Many Pay Periods in a Year: Everything You Need to Know

 Other benefits of having designated pay periods include:

 Running payroll software and using an online payroll system, especially if payroll is being manually prepared, is a time-consuming task.
 All areas must be accounted for when calculating employee payrolls such as vacation and sick time, PTO, holiday pay, bonuses, and overtime.

 For employers using the services of a payroll provider, the cost can be exorbitant as payroll services charge per transaction.
 Payrolls that are run weekly can become a significant expense.
 For this reason, employers prefer less frequent pay periods (bi-weekly, semi-weekly, monthly) to keep payroll costs lower.

 As it now stands, employers tend to use the monthly and semi-monthly pay periods for salaried employees and prefer to use hourly and bi-weekly pay periods when calculating pay for hourly employees.

-If you need help with determining how many pay periods in a year, you can post your legal need on UpCounsel's marketplace.
+If you need help with determining how many pay periods you should have in a year, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.